aman5319/portfolio/tech_blogs/Machine Learning/entropy.md

 The only function which can do all this $$ H(i) = - \log(pi) $$

 Hence entropy is converted in log probabilities, now we are just calculating entropy of one event but in a random process there can be multiple outcomes and so instead of thinking about uncertainity of one event let's think about average uncertainity.

+Note:- Shanon Gave how this formulae satisfies few more properties and how with limit we can get the proof of this.
+But we are skipping it.

 $$
 H = - \sum_{i=1}^{n} p_i \log(p_i), \quad \text{where } p_i \text{ is the probability of the $i$-th event}